-Tropical-like systems were first identified in the Mediterranean basin in the 1980s by widespread satellite, however this type of storm was known in the region earlier, since the ancient times.
+Tropical-like systems were first identified in the Mediterranean basin in the 1980s by widespread satellite, however this type of storm was known in the region earlier, since ancient times.
 Between 1947 and 2011 there were around 100 recorded tropical-like storms, where most of them were below tropical storm intensity.
-During this period occurred several notable and damaging Medicanes, which caused extremal flooding and the death of several hundred people.
+During this period occurred several notable and damaging Medicanes, which caused extreme flooding and the death of several hundred people.
 The strongest system resembled tropical cyclones as observed in tropical zones.
 The most remembered is the medicane, that occurred in September 1969.
 This cyclone produced severe flooding throughout the region of northern Africa.
 In Tunisia, the cyclone flooded phosphate mines and many wildlife and populated areas.
-Thousands of camels and snakes, drowned by flood waters were swept out to sea.
+Thousands of camels and snakes, drowned by floodwaters were swept out to sea.
 On top of that massive Roman bridges, which withstood all floods since the fall of the Roman Empire, collapsed.
 This massive storm killed 600 individuals and left another 250000 homeless.
 A medicanes, which occurred in later periods were not as strong as the one from 1969.

 3. DEVELOPMENT AND OCCURENCE

 To answer the question of what are the main factors to develop a Mediterranean tropical-like cyclones we should take a look at the geographical location of the Mediterranean Sea.
 First of all the sea lies inside specific orographic structures, such a high mountains i.e Alps, Pyrenees, Atlas or Appennines.
-These mountain ranges may trigger air flow to vortex development.
+These mountain ranges may trigger airflow to vortex development.
 Due to its complex of orography, the Mediterranean region exhibits a great variety of subregional weather features, that influence the intensity and frequency of medicanes appearance.
 It was found, that there are two areas, where the larger number of medicanes is formed, the western Mediterranean and the “Ionian” regions (Cavicchia, von Storch, Gualdi, 2013).
 The occurrence of medicanes in the Mediterranean Sea is generally rare, with an average of 1.57 forming annually (Cavicchia, von Storch, Gualdi, 2013).
-Except for the most common region of occurrence the cyclone-like storms can develop everywhere in the Mediterranean region, even in the Black Sea (Pic.
+Except for the most common region of occurrence, the cyclone-like storms can develop everywhere in the Mediterranean region, even in the Black Sea (Pic.
 4).

 The development of tropical or subtropical cyclones in the Mediterranean Sea can occur under somewhat unusual circumstances.
-What is interesting, the sea surface temperature is not the main development factor like in case of normal tropical cyclones.
+What is interesting, the sea surface temperature is not the main development factor like in the case of normal tropical cyclones.
 Whereas tropical cyclones require temperatures of around 26 degrees Celsius to grow, medicanes have been known to evolve in waters as cool as merely 15 degrees Celsius.
 In the case of medicanes the sea surface temperature is not a primary agent then.
 Hurricanes form around a warm core and move from east to west, whereas medicanes have a cold core and travel from west to east.
 According to studies carried out for the last several years, the primary factor causing the medicanes is a cold air intrusion in the upper atmospheric levels, which causes the anomalies of the temperature difference leading to instability of the pressure.
 When this instability is sufficient, then a storm can be created.
 Initially, this is a deep cyclone with a cut-off (closed circulation at a high level, extended to the surface) and cold-core (where the interior isotherms are cooler than outside) forming in the middle and upper troposphere, from the “break” of Rossby Waves (Tous, Romero, 2011).
 When this huge low-pressure area is formed above the Mediterranean or close to it, the air of the lower layers rises, generally through large vertical movements, the air is cooled and its relative humidity rises until reaching saturation and releasing (perhaps massively) condensational latent heat.
-It therefore becomes a system that could lead to the evolution of a medicane (Tous, Romero, 2011).
+It, therefore, becomes a system that could lead to the evolution of a medicane (Tous, Romero, 2011).
 Medicanes, unlike their tropical counterparts, are able to take better advantage of heat from the air, not only from the sea.
 It arises out of the higher latitudes, where the Coriolis force is stronger and the tropopause is lower.
 Another favourable conditions to develop a medicane are low wind shear, ambient moisture, and vorticity.
 Unlike most northern hemisphere cyclone seasons, Mediterranean tropical-like cyclone activity peaks between the months of September and January.
 The biggest likelihood of the formation of the medicanes falls in September, due to warm sea surface water.
 The relative warmth of the sea during autumn associated with high relative humidity may trigger the development of the Mediterranean tropic-like cyclones, having a significant impact over the sea and coastal regions (Nastos et all., 2015) (Pic.
 5).

-Another peak in the annual cycle of medicane formation fall at the beginning of winter in December.
-The probability of having conditions favorable for medicanes development is higher in north western part of the sea.
+Another peak in the annual cycle of medicane formation falls at the beginning of winter in December.
+The probability of having conditions favorable for medicanes development is higher in the northwestern part of the sea.
 Next to this region, also above Adriatic and Aegean seas, the medicanes can form.
-Their development in these areas is restricted, because both Adriatic and the Aegean Sea are semi-closed, most of the low-pressure systems crossing them stay over a sea for a short time.
+Their development in these areas is restricted because both Adriatic and the Aegean Sea are semi-closed, most of the low-pressure systems crossing them stay over a sea for a short time.
 All these seas lie in the northern part of the Mediterranean basin, being first affected by cold air masses.
 On contrary to the Balearic region, the Ionian Sea is the first in the eastern part of the Mediterranean, where the medicanes can fully develop.
 The last area with a high probability of medicane development is the North African coast.

 4. THE MEDITERRANEAN TROPICAL-LIKE CYCLONE CHARACTERISTIC

-The medicanes are similar to tropical hurricanes, because they feature the existence of well-defined eye with cloud mass deployed symmetrically.
+The medicanes are similar to tropical hurricanes, because they feature the existence of a well-defined eye with cloud mass deployed symmetrically.
 This cloud mass is continuous, but not as big as in the case of the tropical hurricanes.
 A diameter of the Mediterranean tropical-like cyclone doesn’t exceed 300mm.
 The deep low-pressure system is classified as a medicane if it shows vertical symmetry and a warm core for more than 10% of the track or more than six hours (Cavicchia, van Storch, Gualdi, 2013).
 The same requirement applies to minimum average wind speed within the circle of radius 50km around the pressure minimum: V = 18m/s.
 On the other hand, the maximum wind speed in this area should go beyond V = 29m/s for at least 4 hours.
 Moreover, once the wind speed at 850 hPa is bigger than at 300 hPa, then we can say about medicane.
 The primary energy source utilized by Mediterranean tropical-like cyclones is derived from underlying heat sources generated by convection – a thunderstorm activity in a humid environment, which is typical for all tropical cyclones elsewhere outside the Mediterranean Sea (Tous, Romero, 2013).
 While ordinary winter storms are baroclinic in origin, medicanes operate on heat, which releases in convectively driven cloud system rooted in a continuously moistened boundary layer (Tous Romero, 2013).
 The typical medicane duration, as have been reported was between 6 and 72 hours, so unlike tropical cyclones, medicanes dissipate quickly (Pic.
 9).

 Most medicanes maintain a radius of 70 to 200 km, last between 12 hours and 5 days, travel for 700 to 3000 km, develope an eye, being visible for as long as 3 days and feature wind speed of up to 144km/h.
 In some cases, the eye does not appear, whilst others can appear twice until the storm hits the land.
 The Mediterranean tropical-like cyclones have the worst conditions to develop than other tropical cyclones due to the relatively small size of the sea basin.
 Next to the restricted Mediterranean Sea area, the region features a lot of peninsulas and islands.
 These areas of land create a barrier for cyclone development and reduce their lifetime.
 Medicanes has less time to increase its intensity.
 The theoretical maximum potential intensity of Medicanes is equivalent to a category 1 hurricane.
 Even, when the entire lifetime of this cyclone may encompass several days, most will only retain tropical characteristics for less than 24 hours (Miglietta et all, 2013).
 Typical Mediterranean tropical-like cyclone undergoes three phases in his lifetime: